 Theta Waves (4 – 8 Hz)

-- Too much Theta Waves result to: ADHD, depression, hyperactivity, impulsivity, inattentiveness
+- Too many Theta Waves result to ADHD, depression, hyperactivity, impulsivity, inattentiveness

-- Too little Theta Waves result to: Anxiety, poor emotional awareness, stress
+- Too few Theta Waves result to Anxiety, poor emotional awareness, stress

 Delta Waves (0 – 4 Hz)

-- Too much Delta Waves result to: Brain injuries, learning problems, inability to think, severe ADHD
+- Too many Delta Waves result to Brain injuries, learning problems, inability to think, severe ADHD

-- Too little Delta Waves result to: Inability to rejuvenate body, inability to revitalize the brain, poor sleep
+- Too little Delta Waves result to Inability to rejuvenate the body, inability to revitalize the brain, poor sleep

-So what are the Brain Waves of the Flow State?
+So what are the Brain Waves in Flow State?

 The Alpha-Theta border area of around 8 Hz is recognized as the zone or the state of flow.
 This is the border between the conscious and the subconscious mind.
-In our sports performance we start out with beta, but very quickly move into alpha and eventually theta.
-According to Sports Scientists, increases Alpha Brain waves precede peak performance.
-And when you are in an intense creativity, you are having a mystical theta burst where you engage in deep dialogue with your divine mind and you’ll be surprised by your performance.
+In our sports performance, we start out with beta, but very quickly move into alpha and eventually theta.
+According to Sports Scientists, increases in Alpha Brain waves precede peak performance.
+And when you are in intense creativity, you are having a mystical theta-burst where you engage in deep dialogue with your divine mind and you’ll be surprised by your performance.
 This is the brain state of “being in the zone” where your work feels effortless.

-There are 5 brain waves or electric pattern each person has.
+There are 5 brain waves or electric patterns each person has.
 Namely, the Gamma, Beta, Alpha, Theta and Delta Waves arranged from fastest to slowest.
-Flow State occur in the Alpha-Theta Border where you are in the middle of your conscious and subconscious mind.
-Many sports athletes strive hard to get in that state because it’s the state where constant creativity and optimal performance takes place.
+Flow State occurs in the Alpha-Theta Border where you are in the middle of your conscious and subconscious mind.
+Many sports athletes strive hard to get in that state because it’s the state where constant creativity and optimal performance take place.
 This is the state where we can combine rapid decisions with creative insight.